-WDD records and assesses the condition of the wheel surface to provide information on defects such as wheel flats, exfoliation, and inclusions of metal and other material.
+Wheel defect detector\records and assesses the condition of the wheel surface to provide information on defects such as wheel flats, exfoliation, and inclusions of metal and other material.

-WIM system captures and records the dynamic vertical forces applied by the passing train over the rail to measure the wheel static load.
+Weigh-in-motion system captures and records the dynamic vertical forces applied by the passing train over the rail to measure the wheel static load.
 From these forces, with specific algorithms, it is possible to calculate axle weights, wagon weights, and the total train weight.